falste/edge-shader-compensated/README.md

 Active compensation for shallow viewing angles.
 As is visible at the bottom of the cable drum in the bottom left, some depth-based edges are missed due to the selected sensitivity:
 ![Working edge detection, which misses some depth-based edges](Media/example01.png?raw=true)

-Increasing sensitiviy of the depth-based edge detection to also draw the missing edges, which creates artifacts due to the low resolution of the depth data:
+Increasing sensitivity of the depth-based edge detection to also draw the missing edges, which creates artifacts due to the low resolution of the depth data:
 ![More sensitive depth-based edge-detection, which creates artifacts](Media/example02.png?raw=true)

 # How to use